 Purchase from carbon marketplaces

-The second option for purchasing credits is from carbon marketplaces like Abatable.
-Marketplaces are quick and easy to use, provide the buyer with a variety of projects, and are typically more flexible with the volumes purchased than a broker.
+The second option for purchasing credits is from carbon marketplaces.
+Marketplaces are quick and easy to use, provide the buyer with a variety of projects, and are typically more flexible with the volumes purchased than a broker (meaning they can cater for smaller volumes).

 The risk of marketplaces is the same as what we’ve mentioned above: quality assurance of the credits.
-Abatable fixes this.
-Our marketplace provides you with a proprietary framework to assess the quality of projects and developers, removing any uncertainty over the quality of what your carbon credits.
+Marketplaces should provide you with a additional verification steps to help assess the projects and developers, removing any uncertainty over the quality of what your carbon credits.

 Procure carbon credits through intermediaries